cormacmchale/ProfPractice/README.md

 # ProfPractice
+<h3>Introduction</h3>
 An ionic App
 Ridesharing application.

-Originally, the idea was to create an application out of a website www.blablacar.ru but to make it more appealing and interactive
+<p>Originally, the idea was to create an application out of a website www.blablacar.ru but to make it more visually appealing and interactive.
+By this, we mean an app that would look nice and be user friendly at the same time.  </p>
-It was decided that Ionic framework would suit the best to bring the idea to life.
-It was decided to write a cross-platfrom, hybrid application and ionic perfectly suites for purpose.
+<p>It was decided that Ionic framework would suit the best to bring the idea to life.
+It was decided to write a cross-platfrom, hybrid application and ionic perfectly suited for purpose.
+We tried to make it as close as possible to a CRUD (create-read-update-delete) application.
+One of the main goals while trying to use the latest modern technologies was to build a set of skills. </p>

-Technologies used:
+<h3>Technologies used:</h3>
 <details>
 <summary>Ionic 4</summary>
 <p>